Chokster37/Wolf4SDL/README.txt

  - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL FreeBSD compatible, testing, bugfixing and cleaning up the code!
  - Thanks to Chris Chokan for his improvements on Wolf4GW (base of Wolf4SDL)
- - Thanks to Chris Ballinger for the Mac OS X support
  - Thanks to Xilinx, Inc. for providing a list of maximum-length LFSR counters used for higher resolutions of fizzle fade